zenorocha/zenorocha.com/_posts/2014-05-04-why-we-created-webcomponentsorg.md

 [![Website](/assets/img/posts/wcorg.jpg)](http://webcomponents.org/)

-I just got back from San Francisco after oficially launching it at [SFHTML5](http://www.meetup.com/sfhtml5/events/169452272/) and now I'm in a plane from Salvador (Brazil) to Warsaw (Poland) where three presentations wait for me in Europe.
+I just got back from San Francisco after officialy launching it at [SFHTML5](http://www.meetup.com/sfhtml5/events/169452272/) and now I'm in a plane from Salvador (Brazil) to Warsaw (Poland) where three presentations wait for me in Europe.
 We still have lots of things to do but it's a honor to show this project to people all over the world.

 [![Presenting at SFHTML5](/assets/img/posts/wcorg-launch.jpg)](https://www.youtube.com/watch?feature=player_detailpage&v=mN7IAaRdi_k#t=8697)